Visita de San José de Magdalena

-The Visita de San José de Magdalena was a Catholic visita located in Baja California Sur, Mexico.
+The Visita de San José de Magdalena was a Catholic visita located between Mulegé and Santa Rosalía in Baja California Sur, Mexico.
 The visita was founded by Dominican missionary Joaquín Valero in 1774 as an extension of Misión Santa Rosalía de Mulegé.

 History

 Building a visita, or subordinate mission station, at the site 16 kilometers west of the Gulf of California was initially proposed by the Franciscan missionary Francisco Palóu prior to the Dominicans' assumption of responsibility for the Baja California missions.

 The visita was terminated when the mission at Mulegé was closed in 1828.
 Ruined walls of stone and adobe brick survive at the site.